Burton Mail: History

-The Burton Mail is currently edited by Julie Crouch, who took up the position in December 2017.

 In August 2015, the Burton Mail moved from its premises in High Street, Burton, which it had occupied for 98 years, and moved to a site closer to the centre of the town in Worthington Way, Burton.

+The Burton Mail was named Newspaper of the Year in November 2017 at the Midlands Media Awards.

+Julie Crouch took up the position of editor in December 2017.

 In January 2020, the Burton office closed with staff transferred to the Derby Telegraph office in Derby adopting a home/office hybrid model of working.
 The Derby office was subsequently closed in Summer 2021 with production switched to a regional hub in Nottingham.

+Following a round of redundancies in March 2023, the Burton Mail has no designated editor or editorial staff.

 Supplements and features

 Online media

 Burton Mail publish most of their news online via their website a service which is free.